henrylaynesa/base-env/README.md

 ```s
 conda env create -f base-env.yml
 ```
 if you don't have it yet.
+You can alternatively use requirements.txt.

 If base-env is already added to your device, run
 ```